Data Lakehouse Architecture

 A data lakehouse is an open data management architecture that combines the benefits of both data lakes (cost-efficiency and scale) and data warehouses (management and transactions) to enable analytics and AI/ML on all data.
 It is a highly scalable and performant data storage architecture that breaks data silos and allows seamless, secure data access to authorized users.

-TetraScience is adopting the ubiquitous Delta storage format to transform RAW data into refined, cleaned, and harmonized data, while empowering customers to create aggregated datasets as needed.
+TetraScience has adopted the ubiquitous Delta storage format to transform RAW data into refined, cleaned, and harmonized data, while empowering customers to create aggregated datasets as needed.
 This process is referred to as the “Medallion” architecture, which is outlined in the Databricks documentation.

 Architecture